ray-project/kuberay/docs/guidance/gcs-ft.md

 1. For now, Ray head/worker node that fails the readiness probe recovers itself by restarting itself.
 More fine-grained control and recovery mechanisms are expected in the future.

-### Test Ray GCS HA
+### Test Ray GCS FT

-Currently, two tests are responsible for ensuring Ray GCS HA is working correctly.
+Currently, two tests are responsible for ensuring Ray GCS FT is working correctly.

 1. Detached actor test
 2. RayServe test